pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Corresponding characters could be designated as **watom_bal**,where prefix **w** stands for the whole symbol, suffix **b** - for bracket and suffix **al** - for aliphatic.
 As it can be seen, this class contains the same symbols as watom_oal, they could be distinguished only using surrounding symbols: if atom has additional properties, its symbol should be put into the square brackets and, thus, belongs to the watom_bar.

--   Two character atom symbols of organic aromatic atoms:

-| Such symbols do not exist

 -   Two character atom symbols of organic aliphatic atoms:

 | Cl, Br